Rvey/dev-on-linux/README.md

-#   Setup POP OS for web dev
+#   Setup a development environment on  POP OS (Laravel , VueJs)

-# grub for Dual boot Pop os and win
+## grub for Dual boot Pop os and win

 #### partition